gopal96685/goflap/README.md

 ## Acknowledgements

 - The Flappy Bird game concept was originally created by Dong Nguyen.
-- The game development tutorial and code snippets provided by OpenAI GPT-3.5.

 ## Contact

-For any inquiries or suggestions, please contact [your-name](mailto:your-email@example.com).
+For any inquiries or suggestions, please contact [gopal](mailto:gopal96685@gmail.com).